microsoft/VSLinux/README.md

 # Visual C++ for Linux Development

 This is a legacy repo that archives old discussion and questions related to the Visual C++ for Linux Development extension.
+Existing issues will be driven to completion.

 ## Bugs and Suggestions